koptelovmax/AgriCode/README.md

 - **workflow/data/15-classes** -- original and augmented train and test data for both the Paragraph and Sentence methods in the 15-class setting

-## To reconstruct the experiments:
+## To reconstruct the experiments

-### Model learning and evaluation for the 7-class setting
+### Model learning and evaluation for the 7-class setting:

 1) Put the code and the data from the **workflow/** directory to your google drive